 JoDis's legitimate interest or that of third parties in data processing derives from the relevant purposes and is, unless otherwise indicated, of a competitive and economic nature.

 If data processing for the above purposes occurs with your consent, the legal basis is Article 6 (1) a GDPR (consent).
 This data processing data otherwise occurs on the basis of Article 6 (1) f GDPR, whereby the legitimate interests are for the above purposes.

-We use your data for product and technology development including the development and improvement of personalised services.
-In doing this we use aggregated, pseudonymised or anonymised data and machine learning algorithms, perhaps from our research, which facilitate estimates, prognoses and analysis in the interests of our users.
-In this way, for example, we can develop services which can suggest products targeted to your interests and needs and recognise styles and assign products which correspond to your actual interests.
+We use your data for product and technology development including the development and improvement of personalized services.
+In doing this we use aggregated, pseudonymised or anonymised data and machine learning algorithms, perhaps from our research, which facilitate estimates, forecasts and analysis in the interests of our users.
+In this way, for example, we can develop services which can suggest products targeted to your interests and needs and recognize styles and assign products which correspond to your actual interests.